 Using Reserves for your classes

 Check availability of resources.
-Check the WWU catalog and Periodicals A to Z list to ensure a title is available before preparing an assignment.
+Check Research Central--the WWU catalog--and Periodicals A to Z list to ensure a title is available before preparing an assignment.
 Students become frustrated when journals or books listed on an assignment are not available through print or electronic format at the library.

-If you cannot locate appropriate materials, contact Christy Scott, Research Services (CLEAR) Librarian or Annette Melgosa, Education Services (CLEAR) Librarian.
+If you cannot locate appropriate materials, contact Christy Scott, Education Services (CLEAR) Librarian or Richard Scott, Outreach & Liaison Services (CLEAR) Librarian.
 They are happy to sit down with you and work on the assignment, suggesting additional titles that may be useful.
+For more contact information see https://wallawalla.libguides.com/Reference-Information.

 Reserve titles with high demand.
 If your class is large and the resources on the topic may be limited, please place a list on reserve.
 Even if you do not believe every student in the class needs to look at every title, anxious, motivated, or competitive students may check out all of the titles on a topic, thus making success more difficult for their classmates.